-1. Access to specific market.
-A geography, language, segment or vertical.
+Access to a specific market.
+Geography, language, segment or vertical.
 These are usually called Distributors.

-3. Fill a supply chain need.
-If your solution includes physical product, having someone to source, store and ship the "box" require a channel program.
+Fill a supply chain need.
+If your solution includes the physical product, having someone to source, store and ship the "box" requires a channel program.
 Distributors do this.